earmand/Sample-AR-Mixare-iOS/README.md

 9. In our AppDelegate.m we remove the calls to the DataSource and we put the right names to the vars (for example _augViewController).

+10. Launch the App in the simulator or in a real device in order to search all the compilation problems:

+	-Remove the imports of Resources.h

+	-Change the call of Resources to Main bundle: [[Resources getInstance] bundle] to [NSBundle mainBundle]

+	-Change the imports MixareAppDelegate.h to AppDelegate.h

+11. In our init method we have to init the locationManager: _locationManager = [[CLLocationManager alloc] init];

+12. We make public the method addCoordinate of the class AugmentedViewController adding them to the AugmentedViewController.h

+13. We create a new method addPoisToARView on the AppDelegate.m to add the lois to the view.

+14. We call the method addPoisToARView in the init of our app after instance _augViewController.

+15. In the method addPoisToARView we create the POIs to send them to the _augViewController using the method addCoordinate.